vanguardbackup/docs/remote-servers.md

 1. Navigate to Remote Servers in your Vanguard dashboard
 2. Click "Add New Server"
 3. Enter the following details:
    - Server name (for easy identification)
    - IP address or hostname
    - SSH username (non-root recommended)
    - SSH port (default is 22)
 4. For database backups:
    - Provide the database password (securely encrypted)
 5. Run a connection test
 6. Save your configuration

-## Best Practices

-- Use SSH key authentication when possible
-- Keep SSH credentials in Vanguard up-to-date
-- Configure your firewall to allow Vanguard's IP addresses
+## Server Health Checks

+Vanguard automatically performs periodic health checks to ensure continuous connectivity with your remote servers.
+These checks help maintain the reliability of your backups by detecting potential issues early.

 ## Connection Troubleshooting